murraycadzow/wrangling-genomics/_episodes/02-quality-control.md

 So the easiest way to look at these webpage summary reports will be to open them up using the jupyter file browser.

 The file browser has `/` as the project directory, so navigate to `/obss_2020/users/<username>/dc_workshop/results/fastqc_untrimmed_reads/`.
-You should see a list of files, and you want to double click on the `.html` files to view them.
+You should see a list of files, and you want to right-click on each `.html` file, and select "Open in a New Browser Tab" to view them.